 Alert fatigue isn’t just an overwhelming annoyance, it can be a major risk and undermine an organization’s security posture.

 In 2021, staffing and maintaining an effective security team can be quite a challenge.
 There’s an unprecedented shortage of available talent combined with an incredibly high turnover rate.
-In fact, on average it takes one year to hire and train an analyst who, in turn, only ends up staying for slightly more than two years.
+In fact, only 39% of organizations feel they can retain cybersecurity talent after hiring them.

 For this reason, we’ve seen organizations tend to over-rely on security tools.
 The growing problem of alert fatigue from all these tools then leads to wasted budgets, missed incidents, and constant noise that can create a false sense of security—and leave your organization unprotected from legitimate threats.